-Chelsea Wakefield, PhD (c), LCSW is a Jungian oriented psychotherapist, dream worker, workshop and retreat leader who works with individuals, couples and groups.
-She has spent twenty years facilitating people in moving beyond the wounds of the past, accessing their archetypal potential and living more vibrant and meaningful lives.
-Chelsea draws from a depth of training in clinical and transpersonal methods and helps people integrate the insights of personal work into daily living.
+Chelsea Wakefield, PhD, LCSW is a Jungian oriented psychotherapist, couples therapist, dream worker, workshop and retreat leader who works with individuals, couples and groups.
+She has spent twenty five years facilitating people in moving beyond the wounds of the past, accessing their archetypal potential and living more vibrant and meaningful lives.
+Chelsea draws from a depth of training in clinical and transpersonal methods, helping people to integrate the insights of inner work into daily living.
 She has a passion for supporting women in developing their luminous potential.

 During graduate school, Chelsea encountered the work of Carl Jung and felt an immediately affinity with his intersection of psychology and spirituality.
 She became deeply interested in the world of dreams and archetypes and has continued her studies in Jungian psychology since that time.
 Jungian theory underlies her clinical practice.

 Chelsea believes that people are fundamentally creative, resourceful and whole.
 Childhood experiences and adult traumas can inhibit the full expression of a person’s vibrant engagement with life.
 Goals which are not tied to passion and purpose are empty accomplishments.
 Deep work is important for everyone.
-None of us got through our early years without some limiting messages and experiences that cause us to shrink back from life.
-Deep work doesn’t have to be wound oriented or pathology based.
-What it does is to clear the path of the brambles that prevent us from accessing own intuitive wisdom and natural strengths.
+None of us got through our early years without some limiting messages and experiences that cause us to shrink back from life and limit our own potential.
+What is important is to clear the path of the brambles that prevent us from accessing own intuitive wisdom and natural strengths.

-She plays the role of guide and companion in a client’s process of discovering their unique selves, passion and purpose.
-Part of this process may involve the healing of childhood wounds and surfacing unconscious script material that limits and constrains us.
+She often plays the role of guide and companion in the lives of clients and seekers who are trying to discover a sense of passion and purpose.
 She supports a client in developing new frames of thinking and relating, emotional intelligence, interpersonal effectiveness, distress tolerance, and other essential life skills.
 Dream work is one of the fastest means of accessing a person’s deep truth and directing a life from a center of personal truth that can hold.

 Deep change requires a redefinition of self at the core level and is generally accompanied by significant anxiety.
 People in the process of change also experience resistance from people in their lives who are accustomed to them behaving and responding in predictable old ways.
 This systems adjustment needs to be addressed in order for change to be lived out, and become stable and permanent.
 Chelsea teaches clients interpersonal and self-soothing skills to help navigate these stormy passages.